 Atrial flutter (AFL) is a condition related to atrial fibrillation, but it's an entirely separate rhythm with its own specialized therapies.
 AFL occurs when the upper chambers (atria) of the heart flutter at a regular and rapid rate, usually around 250-300 beats per minute.
 It typically generates a steady heart rate of 150 bpm, as not every “flutter” conducts down the heart’s electrical tree.
 This is usually a hereditary and not an acquired heart problem.
-The rapid rate of the top chambers (atrium), as with atrial fibrillation can cause blot clots in the heart, which is the number one cause of stroke.
-Also, the rapid pulse if left uncontrolled can eventually cause damage the the pumping muscle of the heart.
+The rapid rate of the top chambers (atrium), as with atrial fibrillation, can cause blood clots in the heart, which is the No. 1 cause of stroke.
+Also, if left uncontrolled the rapid pulse can eventually cause damage to the pumping muscle of the heart.

-Normally electrical signals spread from the top of the heart to the bottom.
-The electrical signals begin in a group of cells called the sinus node or sinoatrial (SA) node, which are located in the right atrium.
-The signals travel from the SA node through the right and left atria, which cause the blood to pump through the ventricles.
-The signals then move to a group of cells called the atrioventricular (AV) node, which are located between the atria and ventricles.
+Normally, electrical signals spread from the top of the heart to the bottom.
+The electrical signals begin in a group of cells called the sinus node or sinoatrial (SA) node, located in the right atrium.
+The signals travel from the SA node through the right and left atria, which causes blood to pump through the ventricles.
+The signals then move to a group of cells called the atrioventricular (AV) node, located between the atria and ventricles.
 This signal leaves the AV node and travels to the ventricles, causing them to pump blood to the lungs and rest of the body.

 During AFL, abnormal electrical signals arise from the right atrium.
 The signals travel in a circular motion, causing the atria to beat faster than normal.
 This type of rhythm is called superventricular tachycardia.